The *-Vertex-Reinforced Jump Process: Randomization of the initial local time and exchangeable time scale

 Let $(Z_s)_{s\ge 0}$ be the time changed process defined by

-Then, under the randomized distribution $\overline \P^W_{i_0}$, $(Z_s)$ is partially exchangeable in the sense of \cite{Freedman}, i.e. for any real $h>0$, the discrete time process $(Z_{kh})_{k\in \N}$ is partially exchangeable in the sense of Diaconis and Freedman \cite{diaconis-freedman}. \end{proposition} \begin{remark} This partial exchangeability implies by \cite{Freedman} that the process $(Z_s)_{s\ge 0}$ under the randomized distribution $\overline \P^W_{i_0}$ is a mixture of Markov jump processes.
-In Theorem~\ref{main} we precise this statement and make explicit the mixture of Markov jump processes. \end{remark} \begin{remark} Note that compared to the original time-change for the VRJP in \cite{ST15}, Theorem~2, there is an extra $\demi$ in the definition of $C(t)$, which leads to a factor $2$ in Theorem~\ref{main}~(ii) compared to \cite{ST15} ($W_{i,j} e^{U_j-U_i}$ compared to $\demi W_{i,j}e^{U_j-U_i}$).
-This choice removes several annoying factors $\demi$ in the computations. \end{remark}
+Then, under the randomized distribution $\overline \P^W_{i_0}$, $(Z_s)$ is partially exchangeable in the sense of \cite{Freedman}, i.e. for any real $h>0$, the discrete time process $(Z_{kh})_{k\in \N}$ is partially exchangeable in the sense of Diaconis and Freedman \cite{diaconis-freedman}. \end{proposition} \begin{remark} This partial exchangeability implies by \cite{diaconis-freedman} that the process $(Z_s)_{s\ge 0}$ under the randomized distribution $\overline \P^W_{i_0}$ is a mixture of Markov jump processes.
+This is the object of Theorem~\ref{main}, where we make explicit the law of the mixture of Markov jump processes. \end{remark} \begin{remark} Note that, compared to the original time-change for the VRJP in \cite{ST15}, Theorem~2, there is an extra $\demi$ in the definition of $C(t)$, which will lead to a multiplicative factor $2$ in the jump rate in Theorem~\ref{main}~(ii), which applied to the VRJP is $W_{i,j} e^{U_j-U_i}$, instead of $\demi W_{i,j}e^{U_j-U_i}$ in \cite{ST15}.
+This choice removes several annoying factors $\demi$ in the statements. \end{remark}